 - Softened cream cheese – remove the cream cheese from the fridge 30-60 minutes before making the recipe.
 Learn more about keto-friendly dairy products.

-- Powdered erythritol or sugar-free powdered keto sweetener you love, like allulose or xylitol.
+- Powdered erythritol or any sugar-free powdered keto sweetener you love, like allulose or xylitol.

 - Marshmallow stevia drops – optional, but this magic ingredient adds the best marshmallow flavor to the dip.